yoanastamenova/Express_Test/README.md

 34. add entities in db such as entities: [`${__dirname}/models/**/*{.ts,.js}`]

-35. to the controller of the specified table we need to add
+35. to the controller of the specified table we need to follow some steps for the different CRUD types:

+     for CREATE:
+    a) obtain the information from the DB
+    b) validate it
+    c) filtrate it if needed
+    d) save it
+    e) provide a response

+    for GET:
+    a) obtain the information from the DB
+    b) return the information